tab

 /$ cd !$

-The command who -b displays the date and time of the machine's last reboot:
+Use who -b to quickly display the date and time of the machine's last reboot:

 $ who -b

-The command echo "!!" creates a script of the previously executed command – helpful for capturing complex commands that will need to be reused in the future.
+Use echo "!!" to create a script of the previously executed command – helpful for capturing complex commands that will need to be reused in the future:

 $ rsync -av --delete /home/appdata /backup